Simeon V. Marcelo: Trial of Joseph Estrada

 On 9 February 2001, President Gloria Macapagal Arroyo appointed Marcelo to head the Office of the Solicitor General.
 He was appointed as Ombudsman in October 2002.
 At the age of 49, he became the youngest lawyer ever appointed to this position.

 Marcelo was the head of the prosecution panel in the very first criminal prosecution and conviction of a former president.
 In what is widely acclaimed as the “Trial of the Century”, then Solicitor General Marcelo, who was deputized in April 2001 by then Ombudsman Aniano Desierto as one of the principal prosecutors, initially acted as the “de facto” head of the legal panel that was in charge of prosecuting former President Joseph Estrada for plunder at the Sandiganbayan.
 He later became the official head of the legal panel when he was appointed Ombudsman in October 2002.

 As head of the prosecution team, Marcelo presented three "star" witnesses, namely: Gov. Luis “Chavit” Singson, Clarissa Ocampo and Manuel Curato, of the prosecution.

 When he left government service for health reasons in November 2005, Marcelo continued to serve as the “de facto” head of the legal panel that was prosecuting former President Estrada.
 A month after the effective date (30 November 2005) of his resignation as Ombudsman, he started reviewing all the records, including the transcripts of stenographic notes, of the case and personally drafted the final memorandum for the prosecution for submission to the Sandiganbayan.
 Further, he, together with the other members of the legal panel, advised then Special Prosecutor Dennis Villa-Ignacio on the cross-examination of the defense witnesses, particularly accused former President Estrada.

 On 12 September 2007, after six years of trial, the Sandiganbayan convicted former President Estrada for plunder and sentenced him to reclusion perpetua.

-In the January 2008 issue of KILOSBAYAN, Sonny Marcelo and his team of prosecutors in the Estrada case were described as follows: